pscha/pxoat/pxoat.md

 All configuration is done via config.h.

-The xoat binary may be used to send messages to a running instance of xoat.
+The pxoat binary may be used to send messages to a running instance of xoat.
 They include:

-xoat exit
+pxoat exit
 :	Exit the window manager.

-xoat restart
+pxoat restart
 :	Restart the window manager in place without affecting the X session.

 # SEE ALSO